top of page

 Wherever possible, locally produced food is served.
 This supports the local community and its farmers as well as the wider economy.

-The Club supported Mary's Meals by having an annual frugal meal of soup and bread while donating to them the cost of the normal weekly meal.
+The Club supported Mary's Meals by having an annual frugal meal of soup and bread or a Pudding Evening while donating to them the cost of the normal weekly meal.

 Excellent Developments log graphic